All Products

 4. On the Capacity Monitoring page, perform the following steps to view the capacity monitoring details of the CPFS file system:

-1. Select CPFS for Lingjun from the File System Type drop-down list.
+1. From the File System Type drop-down list, select CPFS.

 2. Select the ID of the file system from the File System ID drop-down list.

 3. Select a time range.
-Valid values: 1 Hour, 1 Day, 7 Day, 14 Days, Current Month, and Last Month.
-Alternatively, specify a custom time range.
-The time range cannot exceed 30 days.
-For information about how to view the capacity monitoring data of more than one month, see the Query the usage details of file systems section of the "View billing and usage details" topic.
+You can select 1 Hour, 1 Day, 7 Day, 14 Days, Current Month, or Last Month.
+You can also specify a custom time range.
+The maximum time range is 30 days.
+To view capacity data for more than one month, see Resource usage and bills.

 The Capacity Monitoring page displays the Storage Space and the Number of Files charts.